rinktel-git/bsam-chatbot/ui/README.md

 Visual indicators such as a spinning loading icon are supplemented with hidden text for screen readers via the *usa-sr-only* style class.

 A linter tool was used to analyze the source code to flag readability, maintainability, and functionality errors.
 All findings were remediated.

+### Security - Input Sanitization

+Chat messages from the user and from the chatbot response are sanitized before being rendered on the UI via the Angular DomSanitizer.
+This is a security feature that sanitizes values so they are safe to use when displaying the messages.
+This is achieved by using the [innerHTML] tag.

 ### Class Diagram